MuselianiMariami/MuselianiMariami/README.md

 "The Complete JavaScript Course 2023: From Zero to Expert" by Jonas Schmedtmann; <br/>
 "Build Responsive Real-World Websites with HTML and CSS" by Jonas Schmedtmann; <br/>
 "The Complete 2023 Web Development Bootcamp" by Dr. Angela Yu

-🔨 **Skills**: Proficient in Git and GitHub for version control.
-Experienced in utilizing NPM packages and Firebase for efficient development processes and collaborative work.

 🔥 **Passion**: always excited to tackle new challenges, ensure the delivery of high-quality projects on time, and keep up-to-date with the latest industry trends.